WHAT IS IN BLOOM? – MEMORIAL DAY WEEKEND

 Meredith Swanson, Sunken Garden Horticulturist

+Late May in the Turtle Mountains.
 At 700 feet above the surrounding prairies, IPG is located within a unique forest and wetlands area known as the Turtle Mountains.
 After a long, snowy winter the ground needs time to thaw.
 Spring rains bring additional moisture and occasionally stall our staff from planting our magnificent annual floral displays.

 The Sunken Garden is our perennial home and provides a stunning array of ever-changing color throughout the season.
 Staff is diligently pruning and pockets of color are exploding.

-Our Grounds Maintenance crew have fired up the mowers and are balancing the openings between rains to mow hundreds of acres of formal lawns, 7 picnic areas, our full-service campground and more.
+Our Grounds Maintenance fired up the mowers Thursday and are balancing the openings between rains to mow hundreds of acres of formal lawns, 7 picnic areas, our full-service campground and more.
 Although we aim to minimize the spread of weeds, we manage nearly 2,400 acres and appreciate your understanding during this brief spring pop!

 Our Facilities Maintenance crew maintains hundreds of buildings, including washrooms throughout the grounds.
 Let us know if you see anything we missed and we will get right to it!